-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 2 Newspaper Ad Minorities Persons with disabilities Non-targeted/broad community Residents of Public and Assisted Housing Charleston County invited citizens to attend public hearings on Thursday, March 23, 2022, at City of North Charleston Council Chambers and on Tuesday, April 5, 2022 at Charleston County Council Chambers, as well as comment on a draft of Annual Action Plan (comment period April 5 - May 5, See Appendix A for comments.
-Not applicable.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)

+Charleston County

+invited citizens to

+Minorities attend public

+Millorities hearings on

+Dorcons with Thursday, March 28, Not applicable

+Persons with disabilities 2024, at City of North

+Charleston Council See Appendix A for

+Chambers and on

+2 Newspaper Ad Non- targeted/broad Tuesday, April 9,

+2024 at Charleston comments

+community County Council

+Residents of Public Chambers, as well as

+comment on a draft

+and Assisted of Annual Action Plan

+Housing (comment period

+April 11 - May 11,

+2024).

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 3 Public Hearing Minorities Persons with disabilities Non-targeted/broad community Residents of Public and Assisted Housing Charleston County citizens held two public hearings on Thursday, March 23, 2022, at City of North Charleston Council Chambers and on Tuesday, April 5, 2022 at Charleston County Council Chambers.
-See Appendix A for comments.
-Not applicable.
-4 Internet Outreach Minorities Persons with disabilities Non-targeted/broad community Residents of Public and Assisted Housing The draft PY22 Annual Action Plan and related notices were posted on the Charleston County Community Development webpage on March 5, 2022.
-A notice about the availability of the Annual Action Plan was also posted on the County's Facebook page.
-See Appendix A for comments.
-Not applicable.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 3 Public Hearing Minorities Persons with disabilities Non-targeted/broad community Residents of Public and Assisted Housing Charleston County citizens held two public hearings on Thursday, March 28, 2024, at City of North Charleston Council Chambers and on Tuesday, April 9, 2024 at Charleston County Council Chambers.
+See Appendix A for comments Not applicable